J-Mikolajczyk/fantasy-football/README.md

 ## Introduction

-This project focuses on utilizing Artificial Intelligence (AI) techniques for projecting Fantasy Football points.
+This project focuses on utilizing Artificial Intelligence and Machine Learning techniques for projecting Fantasy Football points.

 ## Methodology